vanGoghhh/tp/docs/DeveloperGuide.md

 1. Listing all candidates while on the job listings tab.

     1. Prerequisites: At least one candidate added to the list.
-Perform test case 1.2 from [Adding a candidate](#adding-a-candidate) to add a new candidate and verify that it passes.
+Perform test case 1.2 from [Section 7.2.
+Adding a candidate](#72-adding-a-candidate) to add a new candidate and verify that it passes.

     1. Test case: `list can`<br>
        Expected: The application automatically changes to the candidates tab, and displays all candidates.